 We assess the nominations against eligibility criteria.
-The independent Aboriginal and Torres Strait Islander Knowledge Systems Prize Committee (the Committee) assesses eligible nominations against the assessment criteria for the prize and compares them with other eligible nominations.
+The independent Science Prize Committee (the Committee) assesses eligible nominations against the assessment criteria for each prize and compares them with other eligible nominations.

 Eligible and competitive nominations are shortlisted and invited to Stage 2